SAP-samples/sap-community-developer-challenge-eda-hana/README.md

 ## How to obtain support

-[Create an issue]() in this repository if you find a bug or have questions about the content.
+[Create an issue](https://github.com/SAP-samples/sap-community-developer-challenge-eda-hana/issues) in this repository, if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html?primaryTagId=73554900100700000996).